Igbo Landing: Representation in other media

 The historical events pertaining to the Igbo slave escape in Dunbar Creek, and the associated myth, have inspired and influenced a number of artists from the African diaspora.

 Examples include Nobel laureate Toni Morrison, who used the myth of the flying Africans in her novel, Song of Solomon, and Alex Haley, who retells the story in his book Roots.
 The Paule Marshall novel Praisesong for the Widow also was inspired by these events.

+Beverly Buchanan's sculpture Marsh Ruins (1981), located at the Marshes of Glynn Overlook Park near Dunbar Creek, is partly an homage to Igbo Landing.

-They are retold from the context of the Gullah descendants in the feature film Daughters of the Dust (1991), directed by Julie Dash.
-The 1994 Ngozi Onwurah film Welcome II the Terrordome features a dramatization the Igbo landing, serving as a frame for the film's main plot and dystopian setting.
+The events are retold from the context of the Gullah descendants in the feature film Daughters of the Dust (1991), directed by Julie Dash.
+The 1994 Ngozi Onwurah film Welcome II the Terrordome features a dramatization of the Igbo Landing, serving as a frame for the film's main plot and dystopian setting.

-Other contemporary artists that allude to, or have integrated the complete tale of the Flying Africans in their work, include Joseph Zobel, Maryse Conde, Toni Cade Bambara, and Jamaica Kincaid.
-Imagery from the "Love Drought" portion of Beyoncé's visual album Lemonade is said to be inspired by Daughters of the Dust and the story of Igbo Landing.
+Other contemporary artists that allude to, or have integrated the complete tale of the Flying Africans in their work, include Joseph Zobel, Maryse Condé, Toni Cade Bambara, and Jamaica Kincaid.
+Imagery from the "Love Drought" portion of Beyoncé's visual album Lemonade is said to be inspired by Daughters of the Dustand the story of Igbo Landing.

-In the 2018 Marvel film Black Panther, Michael B. Jordan, as Killmonger, references Igbo Landing during his death scene: “Bury me in the ocean with my ancestors who jumped from ships, 'cause they knew death was better than bondage.”
+In the 2018 Marvel film Black Panther, Michael B. Jordan, as Killmonger, references Igbo Landing during his death scene: "Bury me in the ocean with my ancestors who jumped from ships, 'cause they knew death was better than bondage."